How to Get Rid of Ants in Florida

 Common Types of Ants in Florida

-- Pharaoh ants.
+- Pharaoh Ants.
 These might be the worst ant to find in your home.
-It takes professional treatments to get rid of Pharaoh ants because it they can survive through most conventional household pest treatments.
+It takes professional treatments to get rid of Pharaoh ants because if they can survive through most conventional household pest treatments.
 They like sweet, fatty, and oily foods, and are yellowish or red in color.

 Prevention Tips to Avoid Ants Entering Your Home